 A significant number of epoxy resin systems/coatings have been tested and approved for drinking water contact by the European authorities and local authorities in the Netherlands, Spain, France and Germany.
 Epoxies are included in the list of authorised substances under the European regulations, as well as French and German guidelines, after being tested according to the strictest migration limits.

-To apply the epoxy coating, pipes are usually heated to be completely dried and left without humidity.
+To apply the epoxy coating, pipes are usually heated to be completely dry to remove residual humidity.
 The pipe surface is shot-blasted to remove scale and rust, and the epoxy primer is then applied to the pipe surface.
 After applying the primer, the pipe is dried and cooled.

 Did you know?

-Fixing damaged pipes costs 50% to 60% less than applying new pipes.
+Fixing damaged pipes costs 50% to 60% less than installing new pipes.
 Epoxy resins help repair holes and cracks in existing pipes, thus avoiding the need for pipe substitution or reconstruction (when pipes need to be recovered and reassembled far away from where they are being used).
-Fixing existing pipes also prevents inconveniences caused to householders and public transport passengers, drivers and motorists during major repair works.
+Fixing existing pipes also avoids inconveniences caused to home owners and public transport passengers, and motorists alike during major repair works.